What to Expect at Holy Wisdom Orthodox Church

 On

-Saturday Evenings the faithful endeavor to gather in the church for
+Saturday Evenings the faithful gather in the church for the Evening

-the Orthodox Evening Worship Service called Vespers (Evensong), which
+Worship, a Service called Vespers (Evensong), which lasts about

 Vespers